Don't Let A Beautiful Event Go To Waste! (Part One)

-Creating a successful event is not a one man or one-department show.
+Creating a successful event is not a one-person or one-department show.
 Other teams to consider involving in your planning:

-- Board Members: Get them to show up during the event.
-Keep their attention during the planning process.
+Board members: Get them to show up during the event and keep their attention during the planning process.

 Here’s how to get these teams effectively involved in your planning:

-With these two major steps taken care of, you’ve handled some major event planning hurdles, and are on your way to an event that will be successful for your company, and for you.
+With these two major steps taken care of, you’ve handled some major event planning hurdles.
+You're on your way to an event that will be successful both for your company and for you.

 Paige Buck is the co-owner of Kennedy Events is a large-scale event management company based in San Francisco, Los Angeles, and New York City.
 Our team creates stress-free conferences and events with a positive impact, which allow our clients to resonate with their audience.
 Kennedy Events specializes in producing flawless product launches, award ceremonies, fundraisers and multi-day conferences while keeping our eye on retention and engagement goals.